 Where support is being provided by a single agency then a Planning meeting may be held and a Child's Plan opened.
 Where two or more agencies are involved in supporting a child's needs, then a Child's Plan will definitely be opened.
 The Plan will include an assessment of the child's needs using the My World Triangle assessment tool and a note of the agreed outcomes based on that assessment recorded on the Well Being App within SEEMIS.
 Parents and children are an integral part of this meeting and the Plan includes an opportunity to have their views recorded within it.
 Plans will be reviewed at appropriate intervals, again with parents and children as partners in these meetings.

-More information on GIRFEC in Argyll and Bute can be found at http://www.argyll-bute.gov.uk/social-care-and-health/girfec-resources.
+More information on GIRFEC in Argyll and Bute can be found at Getting it right for every child Argyll and Bute Council (argyll-bute.gov.uk).

 Staged Intervention